Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Related Works

 \paragraph{Language models (LMs).} LMs play a pivotal role in tasks such as sentiment analysis \citep{zhong2023chatgpt,wang2023chatgpt}, machine translation \citep{GULCEHRE2017137,lample2019crosslingual}, and automated text generation \citep{chen2020distilling,dathathri2020plug}, showcasing their versatility and capability in handling complex linguistic structures.

-\paragraph{LM agents and multi-agent collaborations.} Autonomous LM agents \citet{bran2023chemcrow,park2023generative,wu2023autogen,wang2023survey}, underscores the capabilities of LMs to perform autonomously and to collaborate in problem-solving.
+\paragraph{LM agents and multi-agent collaborations.} Autonomous LM agents \citep{bran2023chemcrow,park2023generative,wu2023autogen,wang2023survey} underscore LMs' capabilities of autonomous and collaborative problem-solving.
 Such agent collaboration can achieve a level of sophistication and efficiency that is difficult to obtain through solo efforts.

-\paragraph{Fine-tuning of LMs.} Supervised fine-tuning (SFT, \citet{howard2018universal,Radford2019LanguageMA}) and Reinforcement Learning from Human Feedback (RLHF) are the most commonly used alignment methods for adapting pre-trained LMs to specific tasks.
+\paragraph{Fine-tuning of LMs.} Supervised fine-tuning (SFT, \citet{howard2018universal,Radford2019LanguageMA}) and reinforcement learning from human feedback (RLHF) are the most commonly used alignment methods for adapting pre-trained LMs to specific tasks.
 Additionally, LoRA \citep{hu2021lora}, QLoRA \citep{dettmers2023qlora}, and other parameter-efficient fine-tuning (PEFT) algorithms can facilitate this process.